akruszewski/gibl/manuscript/chapter1.md

 We will give an example that will serve as a motivation, as well as define what encryption and hashing techniques are and how will they help us with our system.

-Note that we will hand-wave on some of the technical bits in this chapter, as it is only supposed to serve as an introductory material.
+Note that we will hand-wave on some of the technical bits in this chapter, as it is only supposed to serve as introductory material.
 The technical bits will be uncovered later when we start building the blockchain.

 ## 1.1.
 Motivation and basic definitions